 As for the rest of the time, the student is required to organize his/her time in productive manner.
 There's lots of studying to be done, and the nearby New York public library offers valuable resources and quiet places.
 Students will each be assigned housekeeping responsibilities for the maintenance of the living spaces, and they will also need to organize the chores that make their life function: laundry, making meals, shopping, etc.

-This week is a typical week (see graphic next page), however, if special opportunities arise (i.e., special guest speakers or events) we will re-arrange the schedule for that week.
+This week is a typical week, however, if special opportunities arise (i.e., special guest speakers or events) we will re-arrange the schedule for that week.
 The classes are fixed times.
 The internship times (in gray) are typical, but may be adjusted or shuffled based on your own particular internship.
 You should not schedule internship hours for Saturdays, because we will meet on several Saturdays for field trips (but not all Saturdays).

 Sundays are free for worship and rest, except in very unusual circumstances.

-Tuesdays consist of your internship in the morning and class in the evening.
+Mondays consist of working at your internship during the day and class in the evening.
 It's a good idea to keep the afternoon before class free, if you can arrange it with your internship.

 Wednesday consists of class in the evening.
 It's a good idea to keep one weekday free to rest, do homework, and get your weekly chores done (laundry, grocery shopping, etc.).
 This could be any day of the work week, but days when you have class aren't a bad idea.